PlunderAcademy/plunderacademy/milestone-2-3-4-plan.md

 - Configuration Builder Interactive Element Type - Parameter setting with sliders and interactive inputs

-- Secret achievements - lets get 5-10 in (We could move this to Milestone 3)

 ## Graphics needed

 - 4 new islands - note the sections have different amount of modules - not sure where module 23 fits in M3 but leave a feature on one of the islands.